h-havenga/jekyll/books.md

 _Jorge Cham and Daniel Whitesonk_

 #### Read * :
+Freedom and Neurobiology: Reflections on Free Will, Language, and Political Power, _John Searle_ |
 How to Stop Living and Start Worrying: Conversations with Carl Cederstrm, _Simon Critchley and Carl Cederstrom_ | The Purity Myth: How America's Obsession with Virginity Is Hurting Young Women, _Jessica Valenti_